vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

     * DESTINATION-REGISTRY is the path to the private registry where the images will be hosted in the air-gapped environment.
     * SECURITY-CERTIFICATE is the security certificate of the private registry where the images will be hosted in the proxied or air-gapped environment.
     ```bash
-     Example:- tanzu isolated-cluster upload-bundle --source-directory ./ --destination-repo registry.example.com/library --ca-certificate /etc/docker/certs.d/registry.example.com/ca.crt
+     Example: tanzu isolated-cluster upload-bundle --source-directory /home/test/tkg-images/ --destination-repo harbor.sfo01.rainpole.vmw/tkgm-images --ca-certificate /etc/docker/certs.d/harbor.sfo01.rainpole.vmw/harbor.sfo01.rainpole.vmw-ca.crt
       ```
+1. Upload the CLI plug-ins bundle to harbor repository:
+      ```
+      tanzu plugin upload-bundle --tar ./plugin_bundle_tkg_latest.tar.gz --to-repo harbor.sfo01.rainpole.vmw/tkgm-images/
+      ```
+1. Run tanzu plugin source command to set default discovery source to the images uploaded in internal harbor registry:
+      ```
+      tanzu plugin source update default --uri harbor.sfo01.rainpole.vmw/tkgm-images/plugin-inventory:latest
+      ```
-  > **Note** we can skip step 3, 4, and 5 if the Bastion host accesses the private registry directly.
+    > **Note** we can skip step 4, 5 and 6 if the Bastion host accesses the private registry directly.
 You can directly upload the files from the Bastion host to the private registry.

 1. Install the kubectl utility.

       ```bash
-     gunzip kubectl-linux-v1.24.9+vmware.1.gz
+     gunzip kubectl-linux-v1.26.5+vmware.2.gz
-     mv kubectl-linux-v1.24.9+vmware.1.gz /usr/local/bin/kubectl && chmod +x /usr/local/bin/kubectl
+     mv gunzip kubectl-linux-v1.26.5+vmware.2 /usr/local/bin/kubectl && chmod +x /usr/local/bin/kubectl
       ```

-      Run the `kubectl version --short=true` to check that the correct version of kubectl is installed and executable.
+      Run `kubectl version --short=true` to check that the correct version of kubectl is installed and executable.

 1. Configure the environment variables.

-      In an air-gap environment, if you run the `tanzu init` or `tanzu plugin sync` commands, the command hangs and times out after some time with the following error:

-      ```bash
-      [root@bootstrap ~]# tanzu init
-      Checking for required plugins...
-      unable to list plugin from discovery 'default': error while processing package: failed to get resource files from discovery: Checking if image is bundle: Fetching image: Get "https://projects.registry.vmware.com/v2/": dial tcp 10.188.25.227:443: i/o timeout
-      All required plugins are already installed and up-to-date
-      ✔  successfully initialized CLI

-      [root@bootstrap ~]# tanzu plugin sync
-      Checking for required plugins...
-      unable to list plugin from discovery 'default': error while processing package: failed to get resource files from discovery: Checking if image is bundle: Fetching image: Get "https://projects.registry.vmware.com/v2/": dial tcp 10.188.25.227:443: i/o timeout
-      All required plugins are already installed and up-to-date
-      ✔  Done
-      ```

-      By default the Tanzu global config file, `config.yaml`, which gets created when you first run `tanzu init` command, points to the repository URL <https://projects.registry.vmware.com> to fetch the Tanzu plugins for installation.
-Because there is no Internet in the environment, the commands fails after some time.
+      By default the Tanzu global config file, `config.yaml`, which gets created when you first run `tanzu init` command, points to the repository URL <https://projects.registry.vmware.com> to fetch the Tanzu plug-ins for installation.
+Because there is no Internet in the environment, the commands fail after some time.

       To ensure that Tanzu Kubernetes Grid always pulls images from the local private registry, run the Tanzu `export` command to add `TKG_CUSTOM_IMAGE_REPOSITORY` to the global Tanzu CLI configuration file, `~/.config/tanzu/config.yaml`.